Vedanta – A Valid Means of Knowledge

 - Values are rarely mentioned in the spiritual world, yet they are vital for moksha.

-- Think of values as our inherent dharma, covered by the ignorance of Maya.
+- Think of values as our inherent dharma.

 - Values like Qualifications, can be used as spiritual practices to purify the body, mind, sense complex and prepare the mind to assimilate the knowledge of self.

 - Some examples include: Absence of Conceit, Absence of Self-Importance, Non-Injury, Accommodation, and Commitment to Self-Knowledge to name a few.

 - Explore the article The Value of Values, posted here on this site.
 Or read the book Value of Values by Swami Dayayananda.

 16) Enlightenment – It’s Just the Beginning

 - Knowledge reveals who I am, who I have been and will always be.

 - Our vasanas (likes/dislikes, desires/fears) are still present but are rendered non-binding, they become preferences that can be taken or left.

 - Knowledge is still applied to daily life and life is lived in alignment with dharma, as there is no reason to ever take a short cut.